Douarnenez: Douarnenez today

 The town centre is located at the top of a peninsula, with the Port of Rosmeur on the eastern side and Port Rhu to the west.
 The steep, narrow cobbled streets which climb up to the town from the harbors have changed little over the past century.
 They reveal a wide range of places of interest, including old chapels, the Halles or covered market at the town square, and traditional houses once inhabited by local fishermen.

 The main square has the local market and is the center of other retail shopping, banking, and the local economy.
 A number of hotels and restaurants are located here as well as the post office and the tourist office.

 The road along the sea front at the Port of Rosmeur is lined with cafés and restaurants specialising in seafood.

 The commercial harbour, including some of the fish processing and canning facilities, is at the northern end of the peninsula.
 Tristan Island is located off the peninsula but can be reached by foot at low tide.
 The Plage des Dames, a quiet sandy beach surrounded by rocky cliffs, is also in this area.

 Port Rhu is noted for its boat cemetery and for its Port-Musée or Museum Port, an open-air museum where visitors may go on a number of fishing vessels dating to the early 20th century.
 It includes an innovative indoor museum with exhibits on the sea, its history and challenges.

 Tréboul, situated on the other side of the estuary, also has a harbour for pleasure boats.
 The shore is lined with cafés and creperies.
 Les Sables blancs, a wide, sandy beach, is one of the main attractions.

 Population

+Social Housing

+Social housing in the municipality faces significant public safety issues.